depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 <br />
 # 1 Minimax & Alpha Beta Pruning
-  **Motivation**: Minimax and alpha-beta pruning are original ideas that blossomed from the study of games starting in the 1950s.
-To this day, they have mindshare in how to build a strong game-playing computer engine, including in popular chess programs like Stockfish.
+  **Motivation**: Minimax and Alpha-Beta Pruning are original ideas that blossomed from the study of games starting in the 50s.
+To this day, they are components in strong game-playing computer engines like Stockfish.
 In this class, we will go over these foundations, learn from Prof. Knuth's work analyzing their properties, and prove that these algorithms are theoretically sound solutions to two-player games.

   **Topics**:
   1. Perfect Information Games.